jglatts/ESP8266-JSON/README.md

 # Description
-Instructions coming soon
+Overview: Using JSON, this webserver updates information about a few differnet things.

 Board: Nodemcu ESP8266

-Extra Peripherals: MFRC522 RFID Reader and HC-SR04 distance sensor
+Extra Peripherals: MFRC522 RFID Reader, HC-SR04 distance sensor, and Adafruit Neopixel (all optional)